-We conduct our operations at our facilities in Waltham, Massachusetts and Dublin, Ireland.
+We conduct our operations remotely.
 Each of those regions serve as headquarters to many other biopharmaceutical companies and many academic and research institutions.
 Competition for skilled personnel in our market is intense and may limit our ability to hire and retain highly qualified personnel on acceptable terms or at all.
 Changes to U.S. immigration and work authorization laws and regulations, including those that restrain the flow of scientific and professional talent, can be significantly affected by political forces and levels of economic activity.
 Our business may be materially adversely affected if legislative or administrative changes to immigration or visa laws and regulations impair our hiring processes and goals or projects involving personnel who are not U.S. citizens.